 Silk Benefits In The Heat

-It's almost summer time here in New Zealand, which means hello humidity, and hello hot sleepless nights.
+Summer time in New Zealand means hello humidity, and hello hot sleepless nights.

 Silk can really help moderate body temperature - great for those of us who might be experiencing peri-menopause, menopause, or just don't like getting hot.
 (Read: Can silk ease menopause systems?).